[From the Community Collection, a public trust in Agincourt, Iowa]

 watercolor on paper / 6.3 inches by 8.5 inches

 Very near the geographic center of the U.S. (which is actually at Lebanon, Kansas, LAT.
-39°50′ LONG. -98°35′), Agincourt is nearly equidistant from the oceans that surround North America.
+39°50′ LONG. -98°35′), Agincourt is nearly equidistant from the oceans that bracket North America.
 Does that explain why seascapes are so well represented in the collection?
 All of them date from the late 19th and early 20th centuries, though few are at specified locations.

 C. E. Hannaford was British, which makes this an English seascape.
 Hannaford trained as an architect and civil engineer, then studied art in Paris.
 At home in England, he worked primarily in watercolor from rural counties like Cornwall and Norfolk, each with extensive coastlines.
 The prominent headlands make this more likely a Cornish scene.